michelle-miller/virtual-agent/configure.md

     Click the switch to turn a capability on or off.
 To disable all of the capabilities in a category, click the **More** menu ![Icon with three horizontal lines](images/kabob.png)  on the category tile, and then select **Turn All Off**.

+    Disabling a capability does not disable the classifier's ability to recognize the associated intent in user input.
+It only changes what the agent does next.
+When the intent is recognized in user input, instead of returning the configured response, it passes the user input to the *None of the above* capability.
+From there, the service checks whether you have provided a custom workspace that can satisfy the user's goal.
+For more details, see [How none of the above is used](docs/services/virtual-agent/impl_intents.html#none-of-the-above).

-    Alternatively, for a capability that you have no intention of supporting, but suspect a customer might ask about, you can choose to keep the capability enabled and provide a text response for it that explains that you do not support it.
+    For a capability that you have no intention of supporting, not even from a custom workspace, but that you suspect a customer might ask about, you can choose to keep the capability enabled and provide a text response for it.
+The response can explain that you do not support it.
 For example, if you do not offer insurance, rather than disabling the **Add insurance** capability, you could enable it.
 For a response type, choose **Text**.
 In the associated **Message** field, add *We do not offer insurance for our products*.

 1. To configure a capability, click the capability name.